vientang/course-maker/README.md

 [Course Maker]: https://course-maker.herokuapp.com/

 # course-maker
-An app for the self learners to keep track of the classes, training videos, books, workshops, etc.
+An app for the self learners to keep track of the classes, training videos, books, workshops, etc. Course Maker is a web based application, built with React/Redux persists data on a Mongo database.

 ##Description
 There's a massive skills migration towards coding and learning tech in general.
 Many people find a variety of resources to learn but need a place to keep track of them.
 CourseMaker allows a self-learner to keep records of the material they've used to learn programming.